Selfless Service Volunteering

 Seva also provides the Guru the opportunity to see the competency and weaknesses of the spiritual aspirants, guiding them towards perfection in action.

-Seva is required in the areas of house-keeping, maintenance, kitchen duties and gardening.
+Seva is required in the areas of house-keeping, maintenance, kitchen duties, gardening, legal, land planning etc.

 You are welcome to volunteer whole year round and should be understood as a voluntary service to be undertaken with a selfless and spiritual intent, it is not offered as a transaction for food, accommodation or teachings.

-Please proceed to the Contact Us section where you can express your interest.
-Please kindly include the length of volunteering, your work and volunteering experiences and skill-sets.
+Contact Us to express your interest.
+Please kindly include the length of volunteering, your profession, volunteering experiences and skill-sets.